microsoft/perfview/documentation/MakingSupportFilesNugetPackages.md

 PerfView.SupportFiles.Populate.bat script.

 1. First *look in packages directory to see what the latest version is and modify the PerfView.SupportFiles.Populate.bat* copy from that.
-If you don't update this file to take from the currnet version, you will end up making a package with old binaries in it, which is undoubtely not what you want.
+You can also find the latest version of the SupportFiles package by looking the Directory.Build.props file at the base of the repo.   *If you don't update this file to take from the currnet version, you will end up making a package with old binaries in it, which cause fixed bugs to reappear*.
 2. Then you can run the batch file.
 This copies that files you are currently using to form a baseline for the new package in a subdirectory of the src\NugetSupportFiles directory.